 - To reduce the delay in returning to work

 - To increase employer and worker engagement and education surrounding the Return to Work Process

 Our service consists of immediate action to assess and overcome barriers to initial return to work to reduce costs to the employer and insurer.
 The service can be delivered face-to-face or by telephone – either way, our results are well above industry average.

-the development of a tailored Return to Work Program through collaboration with the insurer, the employer, the worker and treating parties.
-A report and suitable plan with clear return to work expectations is provided to the referrer.
+The development of a tailored Return to Work Program through collaboration with the insurer, the employer, the worker and treating parties.
+A report and suitable plan with clear expectations is provided to the referrer.